CORBEL Catalogue of Services

 Contact person(s): Anne-Charlotte Fauvel

 EATRIS supports researchers in translating their findings into novel interventions including preventive, diagnostic or therapeutic products up to clinical proof of concept.
-The infrastructure comprises over 90 leading research institutions in the translational field located in 12 countries across Europe.
-EATRIS also supports the validation and development of novel (biological) tools for precision medicine and translational research in drug development.
-By providing access to accredited facilities as well as market-oriented expertise, including partnering, regulatory and health-technologuy assessment, your validation needs are covered in a one-stop shop.
+The infrastructure comprises over 90 leading research institutions in the translational field located in 13 countries across Europe.
+EATRIS also supports the validation and development of novel tools for precision medicine and translational research in drug development.
+By providing access to accredited facilities as well as market-oriented expertise, including innovation management, regulatory and health-technology assessment, your validation needs are covered in a one-stop shop.

 Services offered by EATRIS include